Developing the mctop tool with eBPF

 Memcached key read quirks

 Originally I thought this might be a bug, so I filed an upstream issue [17].
-Despite the argument being of type const char *, in this instance, it wasn’t guaranteed to be a null terminated string.
+Despite the argument being of type const char *

-Where the probe is called, it is using the macro ITEM_key to get the value that is passed to the Dtrace macro:
+Where the probe is called, it is using the macro ITEM_key

 This macro is just getting the address of the start of the data segment, and clearly isn’t copying a string into a null-terminated buffer:

-So this meant that the bpf_probe_read_str from bcc, will read the full size of the buffer object for its read, and can blow past the actual length of the key data!
-It turns out that if using bpf_probe_read_str, it never finds a null byte, and so will also just read the whole buffer.
+, will read the full size of the buffer object for its read, and can blow past the actual length of the key data!
+It turns out that if using bpf_probe_read_str

 This taught that, Memcached doesn’t necessarily store keys as null terminated strings, or even string data at all - it is arbitrary binary bytes.
-This is why it passes the argument keylen in the USDT probe, so that the correct size of the key can be read.
-Using the same process as above, it was determined that the keylen argument was actually stored as a uint8_t, and was able to get the key length easily enough.
-This was stored as keysize.
+This is why it passes the argument keylen

 De-garbling in Userspace

-Unfortunately, using this read keysize wasn’t trivial, as it produced a verifier error if it was passed as an argument to the probe read function.
+wasn’t trivial, as it produced a verifier error if it was passed as an argument to the probe read function.
 This seemed to be because it was not a const or provably safe value.

-To prevent this from blocking the development of the rest of the tool, the keysize value was passed into userspace by adding it as a field to the value data struct.
+value was passed into userspace by adding it as a field to the value data struct.
 This would enable de-garbling this data in Python.

 This meant that the same key could be hashed to multiple slots, as they would include whatever arbitrary data is after the key in the buffer that is read.